Is your horse trying to tell you something with his body language?

 The flehmen response can mean many things in “horse talk”.

-Some horses are so subtle in their behaviors - it takes a keen eye to see any differences.
-Other horses like to shout and scream and skywrite what going on - sort of a blessing and a curse, all rolled into one!
-What behavior differences have you noticed in your horse that led you to catching an illness or injury?
+Some horses are so subtle in their behaviors – it takes a keen eye to see any differences.
+Other horses like to shout and scream and send you an email about what is going on – sort of a blessing and a curse, all rolled into one.
+What behavior differences have you noticed in your horse that led you to catch an illness or injury?